joxtheman/Recipe-React-API/README.md

 # React, React Router, API, JavaScript, CSS
 Recipe finder application application using React and API from http://food2fork.com/.
-Simple as that
+Simple as that.